-The average response for a direct mail campaign is .5% to 2%.
+The average response for a direct mail campaign is 0.5% to 2%.
 This means out of every 100 recipients, 2 to 4 people respond, and half of them take action.
 The more you spread your brand and your message, these rates increase.
-Here are some ways to do that.

 You should already know who your ideal reader is.
 The next step is to find prospects who are likely to follow up on your message or offer.
 This means lists that have been cleansed of active customers, chronic non-responders, and irrelevant recipients, so you spend more of your advertising dollar finding new customers.
 What you don’t want to do is blast your message out to a cold list of random targets—that’s called junk mail.
-Instead, it’s much more effective to send a response to an individual or a household that has a pre-stated interest.
+Instead, it’s much more effective to reach out to an individual or a household with a pre-stated interest.

-This goes beyond flashy colors to the size of the mailer and the cardstock you use.
-Great designs are what draws the eye to your mail piece, and when you send something with a unique look and feel, people remember it.
+Appealing designs go beyond flashy colors.
+Critical design elements include mailer size, the cardstock you use, and content placement.
+A great creative design draws the eye to your mail piece, and when you send something with a strategic, unique look and feel, people remember it.

-Postcard printing technology has developed to where each individual piece of mail can feature customized content depending on the recipient.
-From pictures to text, even to preferred color palettes, personalization is how a direct mail piece makes a connection with the recipient.
-You can even use a personalized postcard to thank your customer after an important sale.
+Postcard printing technology has developed to where each piece of mail can feature customized content depending on the recipient.
+From pictures and text to preferred color palettes, personalization is how a direct mail piece connects with the recipient.
+You can even use a personalized postcard to thank your customer after a sale.

-Personalization means you can include a QR Code or barcode that is targeted at the recipient and directs them to a personalized landing page that addresses their specific needs.
+Personalization means you can include a QR Code or barcode targeted at the recipient and direct them to a personalized landing page that addresses their specific needs.
 This allows you to use space on your mailers for eye-catching design instead of a wall of text.

-The success of one mailing can be used to boost response rates of a second related mailing.
+You can use the success of one mailing to boost the response rates of a second related mailing.
 Sequential mailing acts as a reminder of previous interest, and it increases your odds of reaching the right customer at the right time.

 The Presort Inc. team is here to help you design, print, and implement a direct mail campaign that makes sense for your organization and your advertising budget.